 However, if the only services that you provide are alternative services, then I can only help you advertise to clients who are explicitly seeking those services, and not clients who are seeking mental health treatment in general.

-I define “alternative services” as anything which has been conclusively proven by research to be ineffective for treating mental health issues beyond a placebo effect(such as “energy medicine, or anything which relies on a specific metaphysical worldview (ie, religious counseling.)
+I define “alternative services” as anything which has been significantly indicated by research to be ineffective for treating mental health issues beyond a placebo effect(such as “energy medicine“, or anything which relies on a specific metaphysical worldview (ie, religious counseling.)

 3) I will not work with clients who offer harmful services.